Brudihawo/LaTeXMacros/README.md

 **THIS PROCESS OVERRIDES THE MACROS THAT ARE CURRENTLY IN USE.**
 1. Back up your current Profile by clicking ```Options->Save Profile...``` and saving your current TexStudio profile.
 2. Click ```Options->Load Profile...``` Select the ```.txsprofile``` you want to import and click ```open```.

-If you want to continue using your own macros, you can also export your own macros beforehand and reimport them afterwards or edit the ```.txsprofile``` to include your own macros.
+If you want to continue using your own macros, you can export your own macros before importing the profile and reimport them afterwards.
+Another possibility is using your extracting the macros from the included ```.txsprofile``` via a text editor and adding them to your own profile backup.
+This is probably a safer way - I'm not an expert.
 Just make sure there are no conflicts between the macros, or you might encounter unexpected behaviour.

 ## List of Macros
 How To Read This: Macros are grouped by their style and actions: environment creation macros, code insertion macros (shorthands) and script macros for advanced editing.